 - Mark the stitching lines of your curves with your favorite marking tool.
 Taking the time to do this will make all the difference in sewing curves accurately.

 - Slow down.
 When driving, you’re always advised to take the curves slowly.
 Well, it is the same with sewing.
 If you slow down, you will find that sewing curves are easier.

-- And as you come to a curve, reduce your stitch length from 2.5 to 2.0mm.
-A shorter stitch length will allow you to stitch with greater accuracy.
+- And as you come to the deepest part of a curve, reduce your stitch length from 2.5 to 2.0mm.
+Because a shorter stitch length will allow you to stitch with greater accuracy.

 Just remember to increase your stitch length back to 2.5mm after you’ve sewn the curve area.

 Practice with Pretty Fabric